jamesshore/livestream/README.md

 (Previous episodes may be helpful.
 You can find them [here](https://www.jamesshore.com/v2/projects/lunch-and-learn).)

 The Log class we're building is high-level infrastructure.
-High-level infrastructure is just like normal infrastructure, except that it uses infrastructure wrappers we've already written rather than calling to the outside world directly.
-Specifically, we can build it out of Clock and CommandLine.
+High-level infrastructure is just like normal infrastructure, except that it uses infrastructure wrappers we've already written rather than talking directly to the outside world.
+Specifically, we can build it out of `Clock` and `CommandLine`.

 Because Log is high-level infrastructure, we don't need the lots of [focused integration tests](http://www.jamesshore.com/v2/projects/lunch-and-learn/application-infrastructure) like we have before.
 Instead, we can focus our efforts on the logic.